Developer Guide

 Design Considerations

-Aspect: How to Add a New Event
+Aspect: How to Add a New Event to a Project

 -